Toshifumi Yokota: Major contributions

 Yokota's research focuses on precision health and personalized genetic medicine using single strands of artificial DNA/RNA-like molecules called antisense oligonucleotides for neuromuscular diseases.
-His study demonstrated the therapeutic potential of antisense oligonucleotides for exon skipping, which can be designed to frame-disrupting exons and restore the reading frame and function of a mutated gene by modulating pre-mRNA splicing, leading to the improvement of skeletal muscle function accompanied by dystrophin restoration for the first time in a severe animal model of Duchenne muscular dystrophy (DMD).
-Based on his study, viltolarsen, a phosphorodiamidate morpholino oligomer antisense oligonucleotide, was developed for the treatment of DMD in collaboration with a Japanese pharmaceutical company Nippon Shinyaku (also known as NS Pharma).
+Yokota demonstrated the therapeutic potential of antisense oligonucleotides for exon skipping, which can be designed to frame-disrupting exons and restore the reading frame and function of a mutated gene by modulating pre-mRNA splicing, leading to the improvement of skeletal muscle function accompanied by dystrophin restoration for the first time in a severe animal model of Duchenne muscular dystrophy (DMD).
+Based on the study, viltolarsen, a phosphorodiamidate morpholino oligomer antisense oligonucleotide, was developed for the treatment of DMD in collaboration with a Japanese pharmaceutical company.
 Viltolarsen was later approved by the Pharmaceuticals and Medical Devices Agency in Japan and by the FDA in the United States in March and August 2020, respectively, after clinical trials conducted in Japan, Canada, and the United States.
-His team further developed a potential treatment for nearly half of DMD patients using multiple antisense oligonucleotides and demonstrated therapeutic effects in a dystrophic mouse model.
-Supported by the Heart and Stroke Foundation of Canada, his team developed a cocktail of peptide-conjugated morpholinos (PPMOs) and restored expression of dystrophin in the myocardium and Purkinje fibers in the heart muscle of dystrophic animal models.
-In 2021, his team developed eSkip-Finder, a machine learning-mediated free online application with a database of antisense oligonucleotides to facilitate the design of antisense oligonucleotides that can be used for exon skipping targeted for various genes and exons.
+Yokota's team further developed a potential treatment for nearly half of DMD patients using multiple antisense oligonucleotides and demonstrated therapeutic effects in a dystrophic mouse model.
+Supported by the Heart and Stroke Foundation of Canada, the research team developed a cocktail of peptide-conjugated morpholinos (PPMOs) and restored expression of dystrophin in the myocardium and Purkinje fibers in the heart muscle of dystrophic animal models.
+In 2021, the team developed eSkip-Finder, a machine learning-mediated free online application with a database of antisense oligonucleotides to facilitate the design of antisense oligonucleotides that can be used for exon skipping targeted for various genes and exons.

-Supported by the Canadian Institutes of Health Research and Muscular Dystrophy Canada, his team is also developing antisense oligonucleotide-mediated therapy for facioscapulohumeral muscular dystrophy using lipid nanoparticles in collaboration with Pieter Cullis.
-In 2020, he identified antisense oligonucleotides called gapmers that knock down the expression of a toxic gene called DUX4 in cell and mouse models for the treatment of facioscapulohumeral muscular dystrophy.
+Supported by the Canadian Institutes of Health Research and Muscular Dystrophy Canada, Yokota's team is also developing antisense oligonucleotide-mediated therapy for facioscapulohumeral muscular dystrophy using lipid nanoparticles in collaboration with Pieter Cullis.
+In 2020, they identified antisense oligonucleotides called gapmers that knock down the expression of a toxic gene called DUX4 in cell and mouse models for the treatment of facioscapulohumeral muscular dystrophy.

+Yokota's research identified ASO targets for skipping multiple dysferlin (DYSF) exons (26-27 and 28-29), which were shown to enhance membrane resealing function in patient cells—a therapeutic approach applicable to 5-8% of dysferlinopathy patients globally.

-In 2022, his team identified gapmers that selectively knocked down most of the mutated mRNA for the treatment of fibrodysplasia ossificans progressiva.
+In 2022, Yokota's team identified gapmers that selectively knocked down most of the mutated mRNA for the treatment of fibrodysplasia ossificans progressiva.
 With support from CIHR and muscular dystrophy Canada, the team also identified novel peptide-conjugated morpholinos called DG9-PMOs that effectively improved mouse models of DMD and spinal muscular atrophy.

+Patient advocacy

+In addition to research achievements, Yokota has significantly advanced patient advocacy in the realm of genetic disorders, particularly muscular dystrophy.
+Advocacy efforts are strongly reflected in the integration of individuals affected by muscular dystrophy into the research team, which enhances the research approach with valuable firsthand insights.
+This initiative aligns with Yokota's broader dedication to equity, diversity, and inclusion (EDI), actively seeking to bring diverse perspectives into the scientific process.